pantheon-systems/decoupled-kit-js/starters/next-drupal-starter/README.md

 - examples/pagination - an example that sources paged data from JSON:API and paginates it client side.

 ## Customizing the Starter

+The `pages/recipes` directory can be safely removed if you are using a Drupal instance that does not source the Umami demo data

 For a guide on creating your first Next Drupal customization, see [Your First Drupal Customization](https://github.com/pantheon-systems/decoupled-kit-js/blob/canary/web/docs/Frontend%20Starters/Next%20Drupal/your-first-customization.md)